bensethbell/draft_lessons/ab-testing/pair.md

    (**Estimated Time: 10 mins**)

+   ``See answer in ab_test.py``

 7. Calculate the p-value using a z-test.
+Interpret the p-value.

-7. Plot sample size and power.
+8. Plot sample size and power.
 What happens if you change your effect size two tail instead of one tail